Danil Yurtaikin: Playing career

 Undrafted and with his contract concluded with Lokomotiv, Yurtaikin was signed as a free agent to a two-year, entry-level contract with the San Jose Sharks of the National Hockey League (NHL) on 26 April 2019.
 In his debut season in North America, Yurtaikin opened the 2019–20 season on the Sharks roster, appearing in 4 regular season games while going scoreless.
 He was later assigned to AHL affiliate, the San Jose Barracuda, contributing with 2 goals and 17 points through 37 games.

 With the following 2020–21 North American season delayed due to the ongoing COVID-19 pandemic, Yurtaikin remained in his native Russia.
 On 22 December 2020, Yurtaikin's KHL rights were traded from Lokomotiv Yaroslavl in exchange for financial compensation.
 With the intent to remain in Russia, Yurtaikin was placed on unconditional waivers by the San Jose Sharks, mutually terminating the remaining year of his contract on 25 December 2020.
 He was signed the following day returning to the KHL with CSKA Moscow on a three-year contract.

+After playing out the end of the 2024–25 season, with HC Lada Togliatti, Yurtaikin agreed to mutually terminate the remaining season of his contract and leave Lada as a free agent on 18 August 2025.
+As a free agent, Yurtaikin was signed to a one-year contract with Neftekhimik Nizhnekamsk on 20 August 2025.